ADBLOCK #102

 Salary of Economics Graduates with a Bachelor’s Degree

-Economics majors who earn their bachelor's degree from Holy Cross go on to jobs where they make a median salary of $69,288 a year.
-This is great news for graduates of the program, since this figure is higher than the national average of $51,722 for all economics bachelor's degree recipients.
+Economics majors who earn their bachelor’s degree from Holy Cross go on to jobs where they make a median salary of $96,461 a year.
+This is above $69,998, the median for all majors at Holy Cross.

 Holy Cross Undergraduate Tuition and Fees